sefianecho/react-alwan/README.md

 # react-alwan (v2)

 `react-alwan` is a React component wrapper for the [Alwan](https://github.com/sefianecho/alwan) color picker library.
-It allows you to easily integrate Alwan's color picker into React applications, providing a fully React-friendly API.
+It lets you seamlessly integrate Alwan into React applications with a fully React-friendly API.

+⚡ **Version 2** — a complete rewrite that now builds directly on the core Alwan library, instead of a React-only implementation.

 ## Installation